ModelEarth/localsite/start/webroot/README.md

  WITH CHORME: Alternatively, you can install [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) to view and develop pages offline using http://localhost:8887 on your computer.
 Web Server for Chrome also allows you to [load a custom domain](https://medium.com/@jmatix/using-chrome-as-a-local-web-server-af04baffd581).
 Web Server for Chrome does not work as a Brave browser extension on Mac (as of December 2019), but you can add as a Chrome extension, then utilize from within Brave.

-ON A MAC: Right-click the folder where your websites reside and choose "New Terminal at Folder"

 On a Mac, you can add a shorthand "localsite" command in your .bash_profile file.
 Change /Site to your webroot: